CMSgov/price-transparency-guide/README.md

 File Naming Convention
 -------------------------
+There are scenarios where multiple plans have exactly the same negotiated rates with the same group of providers for the same items and services.
+This would lead to a large duplication of reporting.
+Also, there are plans that will be unique in their negotiated rates that would require a separate file.

+The producers of the files have the option to group multiple plans together with the same negotiated data (or allowed amounts).
+If plans are to be grouped together, a `table-of-contents` file will be required to capture all the different plan data along with a URL location on where to download the appropriate files.

+Payer/Issuers are still allowed to build both in-network and allowed-amount files for a single plan.
+The naming conventions will be different for each.

+#### Single Plan Files
 The following is the required naming standard for each file: `<YYYY-MM-DD>_<payer or issuer name>_<plan name>_<file type name>.<file extension>`
 For payer or issuer's names and plan names that have spaces (i.e. "healthplan 100"), those spaces would be replaced with dashes `-`